Vencord/Companion/README.md

 ## TODO

-This is the README for your extension "vencord-development-helper".
+This is the README for your extension "vencord-companion".
 After writing up a brief description, we recommend including the following sections.

 ## Features